loydvalp/Pewlett-Hackard-Analysis/README.md

 ![](techAnalysisCount2.PNG)

 In conclusion, there will be a total of 72,458 employees retiring.
-The largest category of employees that are retiring is the title "Engineer".
+The largest category of employees that are retiring is the title "Senior Engineer".
 There was only 2 managers identified.
 There are 1,549 employees eligible to participate in the mentorship program.
 They should start promoting lower-level employees and start hiring new employees.
 The mentorship will be helpful fo the new hires because it is a great way to share knowledge and train.

 Review the following files:  no_of_retiring_employees.csv, recent_retiring_title.csv, and mentorship_1965.csv